Public Safety Parking Services

-Fines are payable at the respective Parking Offices of ISU, ISU Meridian or University Place, during normal business hours.
-The drive-thru window is open 24-hours a day, seven days a week.
+- by postal mail.
 If paid by mail, fines may be paid by check or money order made payable to CAMPUS PARKING OFFICE, ISU Public Safety Campus Box 8140, Pocatello, Idaho 83209-8140.

 Student offenses which necessitate disciplinary measures in addition to violation fees assessed will be referred to the University Judicial Board for appropriate action.

 For all purposes of these regulations and in such cases in which a violation has occurred, it will be presumed, in the absence of proof to the contrary, that the violator is the registered owner of the vehicle as the information appears on record in the Department of Law Enforcement in Boise or other states.

 Any Department that needs to make arrangements for parking at special activities (i.e., lot closures, roping off pay station spaces, mobile signs, permits, etc.) must contact Parking at 282-2625 at least three days in advance.
 Lot closures for event parking will be charged at $200/day for days 1 & 2 and $100 each additional day (ASISU Events $50 per day).
 Departments who fail to make arrangements in advance (three days)will be charged $50.00 in addition to $4.00 for each citation issued.